alexhayes/alexhayes.github.com/content/2017/03/Pops-Clicks-Drivers-HPET--Solving-The-Mystery.md

+Title: Clicks, Pops, Drivers and HPET - Low Latency Audio using Gigabyte EX58-UD4P
+Slug: pops-clicks-drivers-hpet-low-latency-audio-discovery
+Date: 2017-03-06 20:10
+Category: Audio
+Tags: audio, daw, hpet, low latency audio, gigabyte
+Author: Alex Hayes
-# Clicks, Pops, Drivers and HPET - Low Latency Audio using Gigabyte EX58-UD4P
+Summary: Clicks, Pops, Drivers and HPET - Low Latency Audio using Gigabyte EX58-UD4P

 This blog post explores the various things I tried to stop clicks and pops occurring while using Ableton Live (Beta 9.7.2b1) with a Push 2 on Windows 10 using a rather ancient, but still very well performing, computer.
 I say very well performing because in Reaper I don't have any issues.
 I run 64 samples buffer using my [RME Fireface 400](https://www.rme-audio.de/en/products/fireface_400.php) no problems.
 On some large mixes I need to bump that up a little but mostly it stays on 64 samples.
 My ancient computer consists of;